 The IBCLC examination tests the application of knowledge in the disciplines listed on the IBCLC Detailed Content Outline.

 The IBCLC examination consists of 175 multiple choice questions.
 The examination is given in two parts, and once you have completed Part One, you may not go back to that part.
 Most questions in Part Two are associated with an image.
 The standard IBCLC examination is of four hours duration.

 British English is the foundation for all translations of the IBCLC examination.
 With respect to measurement, the IBCLC examination includes both metric weights and measures as well as US weights and measures, with the more prevalent metric measurement noted first, and with the US measurement noted second in a parenthetical, e.g,., 30 mL (1 oz).

 In addition to the 90 hours of lactation specific education, five (5) hours of education focused on communication skills will be required.
 Preferably, these five hours will be directly related to lactation and breastfeeding care, but this is not a requirement.
 This change was recommended as communication is a key area in the IBCLC Detailed Content Outline and in practise, as IBCLCs must understand the client and provide the most appropriate plan of care, engage in active listening and emotional support, and assist the client in making informed decisions.

 IBLCE does not offer, approve, or accredit lactation education designed to prepare candidates for the certification examination.
 Nor does IBLCE recommend or endorse any particular programme or course in lactation education.

 For more detailed information, review the Candidate Information Guide.*

-*Please read in conjunction with the Updated Interim Guidance on the Use of Technology to Meet Pathways 1, 2, and 3 Clinical Practise Requirements (issued on May 14, 2020).
+*Please read in conjunction with the Updated Interim Guidance on the Use of Technology to Meet Pathways 1, 2, and 3 Clinical Practise Requirements (Reissued on October 6, 2020).